WeiChiaChang/what-to-eat/README.md

 20 12 * * 1-7  ~/Desktop/what-to-eat/show.sh
 ```

-> It means this script will be automatically executed "at 12:20 on every day-of-week from Monday through Sunday".
+> This script will be automatically executed **at 12:20 on every day-of-week from Monday through Sunday**.

 > [crontab-guru](https://crontab.guru/#20_12_*_*_1-7) will do a favor for you ✨.